Skip to content

 2. Protocol Abstraction Layer

 The gopher-mcp implementation required supporting multiple protocol families (Gopher and Gemini), presenting an opportunity to demonstrate protocol abstraction at scale.
-Rather than implementing protocol-specific handlers in isolation, a unified abstraction layer enables consistent behavior across diverse protocol implementations:
+Rather than implementing protocol-specific handlers in isolation, a unified abstraction layer enables consistent behavior across diverse protocol implementations.
+Both clients expose the same async surface and inherit shared caching behavior, and each is registered as a FastMCP tool (condensed from server.py and the client modules):

 This architectural approach demonstrates the Open/Closed Principle in practice—the system remains open for extension while closed for modification.
-Protocol addition becomes a matter of trait implementation rather than core system modification, ensuring system stability while enabling rapid capability expansion.
+Protocol addition becomes a matter of implementing the same client interface rather than core system modification, ensuring system stability while enabling rapid capability expansion.

 3. Async-First Architecture